Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A company that runs its application on AWS uses an amazon aurora DB cluster as its database.
+### A company that runs its application on AWS uses an Amazon Aurora DB cluster as its database.
 During peak usage hours when multiple users access and read the data, the monitoring system shoes degradation of database performancefor write queries.
 The company wants to increase the scalability of the application to meet peak usage demands.
-Which solution will meet these requirements MOST cost effectivly?
+Which solution will meet these requirements MOST cost effectively?

+- [ ] Create a second Aurora DB cluster.
+Configure a copy job to replicate the users' data to the new database.
+Update the application to use the second database to read the data.
+- [ ] Create an Amazon DynamoDB Accelerator (DAX) cluster in front of the existing Aurora DB cluster.
+Update the application to use the DAX cluster for read-only queries.
+Write data directly to the Aurora DB cluster.
-- [X] Create an Aurora read replica in the existing Aurora DB clu ster.
-Update tyhe applicatio nto uyser the replica endpoint for read only queries and to use the cluster endpoint for write queries
+- [x] Create an Aurora read replica in the existing Aurora DB clu ster.
+Update tyhe applicatio nto uyser the replica endpoint for read only queries and to use the cluster endpoint for write queries.
+- [ ] Create an Amazon Redshift cluster.
+Copy the users' data to the Redshift cluster.
+Update the application to connect to the Redshift cluster and to perform read-only queries on the Redshift cluster.

 **[⬆ Back to Top](#table-of-contents)**